 This means that the pursuer's claim has been rejected by the court and they have made a decision in favour of the defender.
 This type of decree is much better for the defender as it stops the pursuer from raising the same action again.

 A decree of dismissal is also a decree in favour of the defender but the pursuer could raise the same action again.

-Under Section 87(1) of the Consumer Credit Act 1974 allows the creditor to send you a default notice giving you fourteen days from the date you receive it to pay the arrears.
+Under Section 87(1) of the Consumer Credit Act 1974 the creditor is allowed to issue a default notice which gives the customer fourteen days from the date of receipt to pay the arrears.
 The default notice must contain all of the necessary information under the Consumer Credit (Enforcement, Default and Termination Notices) Regulations 1983.
 A creditor must serve a default notice before they can proceed to legal enforcement methods.

 Diligence on the dependence is a provisional or protective measure which is used whilst a court action is ongoing, or just before an action is raised, but has not been finally disposed of.
 It allows the creditor (pursuer) in the action to take steps to preserve the debtor's (defender’s) property so that it will be available to satisfy any claim eventually upheld by the court.

 Undoubtedly the effectiveness of using the courts to uphold the law would be undermined if, during the course of a court action, a party was able to dispose of money or other assets in order to avoid making a payment at the conclusion of those proceedings.
 Thus, diligence on the dependence is a necessary means of protecting those who are forced to use the courts to recover payments lawfully due to them and preventing disposal of assets in an attempt to defeat their legitimate rights.